hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/102__shrImallalitAlAlitaH.md

 > 1. ghaTa-jnAna gives the knowledge of the vastu ( ghaTa) ,
 >

-​Seriously!! ghaTaGYAna *gives *knowledge!!??
+Seriously!! ghaTaGYAna *gives *knowledge!!??
 It should be understood that ghaTaGYAna is knowledge of ghaTa, so it can't give itself.
-​

 > but not the knowledge of vastu's svarUpa,
 >

-​In realm of vyavahAra, ghaTa is vastu.
+In realm of vyavahAra, ghaTa is vastu.
 So, ghaTaGYAna reveals vastu.
 Why do you expect ghaTaGYAna to reveal vastu-svarUpa, which is brahman in vyavahAra-kAla?
 That will make ghaTaGYAna similar to brahmaGYAna!!
-​

 > whereas, jnAna of pratyagAtma is svarUpa jnAna (abhEda),   ...